-- 18.2.1 When an accident, incident or injury occurs on CP Property, the Contractor must: - (a) immediately report it to the Manager In Charge or to the NMC; and - (b) follow instructions given to protect the scene. - 18.2.2 CP does not report Contractor Personnel injuries to WCB.
+- (b) follow all instructions given to protect the scene. - 19.2.2 CP does not report Contractor Personal Injuries to WCB.
 Such WCB reporting remains the Contractor's responsibility.

-18.3 Information to Report
+19.3 Information to Report

-- 18.3.1 Information required with the initial report includes: - (a) type of incident; - (b) date and time of occurrence; - (c) location (mileage, subdivision, building, yard or other physical description); - (d) identity of person(s) involved or injured (company & name);

-- (e) description of any dangerous goods or Hazardous Materials involved; - (f) type & unit number of any Railway Equipment or vehicle involved; - (g) description of occurrence, damage and/or injury, and cause if known; - (h) description of any emergency response; - (i) name and contact information of person making the report; and - (j) such other information that CP may require.
+- 19.3.1 Information required with the initial report includes: - (a) type of incident; - (b) date and time of occurrence; - (c) location (mileage, subdivision, building, yard or other physical description); - (d) identity of person(s) involved or injured (company & name); - (e) description of any hazardous materials involved; - (f) type & unit number of any railroad equipment or vehicle involved; - (g) description of occurrence, damage and/or injury, and cause if known; - (h) description of any emergency response; - (i) name and contact information of person making the report; and - (j) any such other information that CP may require.

-18.4 Environmental Incidents and Spills
+19.4 Environmental Incidents and Spills

-- 18.4.1 In the event of an environmental incident or spill that could have a negative impact on the environment, the Contractor must immediately: - report the incident to the NMC, the Manager In Charge, and the designated CP Contact as per the governing agreement relating to the Work; - (b) take all reasonable actions to contain the spill; - (c) respond in accordance with its emergency response plan; and - (d) provide CP with the following information; - (i) description of location and surrounding area, including any sensitive environmental areas nearby (e.g., rivers, parks, sewers); - (ii) type and quantity of substance released; - (iii) cause of spill or deposit, if known; and - (iv) details of any immediate action taken or action proposed to be taken to contain spill and recover substance.
+- 19.4.1 In the event of an environmental incident or spill that could have a negative impact on the environment, the Contractor must immediately: - (a) report the incident to the Operations Center, the Manager-in-Charge, and the designated CP contact as per the governing agreement relating to the Work; - (b) take all reasonable actions to contain the spill; - (c) respond in accordance with its emergency response plan; and - (d) provide CP with the following information; - (i) description of location and surrounding area, including any sensitive environmental areas nearby (e.g., rivers, parks, sewers); - (ii) type and quantity of substance released; - (iii) cause of spill or deposit, if known; and - (iv) details of any immediate action taken or action proposed to be taken to contain spill and recover substance.

-18.5 Additional Contractor Requirements
+19.5 Additional Contractor Requirements

-- 18.5.1 Contractor and Contractor Personnel must: - (a) ensure an appropriate emergency response is initiated; - (b) protect any evidence until released by CP Manager In Charge; - (c) cooperate fully with any CP investigation; - (d) cooperate with any investigating government agency; and - (e) notify CP if information is requested by any investigating government agency.
+19.5.1 Contractor and Contractor Personnel must:

+(a) ensure an appropriate emergency response is initiated;

+- (b) protect any evidence until released by the CP Manager-in-Charge; - (c) cooperate fully with any CP investigation; - (d) cooperate fully with any investigating government agency; and - (e) notify CP if information is requested by any investigating government agency.